nagydani/seedling/sprout/README.md

 ### Output Effects

- * `emit` outputs a single byte popping it from the data stack.
-If the value is outside of the byte range, the least significant byte is outputed.
  * `write` outputs a given number of bytes from the heap.
 Expects a reference to the first byte and the number of bytes on the data stack.
 Places the bytes